-NINA COSDON, LIZ ANASTASIADIS, and ROHAN ARORA, Editors-in-Chief and Managing Editor—Black Lives Matter, and The Denisonian staff stands with ALL members of our community.
+NINA COSDON, LIZ ANASTASIADIS, & ROHAN ARORA, Editors-in-Chief & Managing Editor—Black Lives Matter, and The Denisonian staff stand with ALL members of our community.

 However, more than ever, it’s important to remember that support can’t be half-given.

 The Denisonian is a non-partisan news source that amplifies the voices of our students, and it’s also a source of information for the community.
 The newspaper is entirely student-run and while faculty can give advice, they have no say in what is published in the long run.
 While we are considered a newspaper, what is important to realize and remember is that we are also a campus organization and we follow Denison’s Code of Student Conduct.
 It states: “Denison recognizes that diversity of views, cultures, and experiences is critical to its academic mission, and the University embraces the importance of Freedom of Expression and Academic Freedom… The University does not discriminate on the basis of race, religion, national or ethnic origin, sex, gender, gender identity, gender expression, or sexual orientation, age, disability, or any other status protected by law.”

 The Denisonian is not a place where hate speech, racism and homophobia will be allowed to thrive and exist.
 When we say Black Lives Matter, we are making a commitment to treat everyone on our campus equally and fairly, and this includes the intersectionality of people’s identities, such as Black transgender and gender non-conforming students.
 We will not publish anything that we believe is going to cause harm.